A Branch-and-Cut Algorithm for the Optimal Design of Parking Lots with One-way and Two-way Lanes: Introduction

 \subsection{Gaps and contributions}

-The results of field studies that consider the capacity and maneuverability of vehicles can be used as guidelines for parking design.
-However, manually designing layouts that utilize space effectively, especially in irregularly shaped lots, is difficult and necessitates optimization.
-While a few automated solutions exist in the literature, they are restricted by driveway configurations, size and shape of parking fields, etc.
+The results of field studies that assess the capacity and maneuverability of vehicles can serve as guidelines for parking design.
+However, manually designing parking lots that utilize space effectively, especially in irregularly shaped areas, is challenging and requires optimization.
+While a few automated solutions exist in the literature, they are limited by the configurations, size, and shape of parking fields, among other factors.
+This work addresses the problem of designing parking stalls and driveways within a given plot, which could be on land, a single level of a multi-floor parking facility, or a warehouse.
+We extend and improve recent MIP formulations that maximize the number of parking stalls oriented perpendicular to the driving lanes.